ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R32]**	Application/s providing commercial transaction functionality such as billing to (commercial) counterparties, and re, therefore, external with respect to the BPI, MUST be independent of any BPI.

-Note, that this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.
+Note, this requirement is motivated by reducing the dependency of counterparty internal systems on the BPI and vice versa.

 ### 2.8.4	Baseline Protocol Stack Detailed Reference Architecture Layers and Componants